 Conclusion and Case Comment

 The court was quick in observing that section 319 of CrPC is a discretionary power and hence, it must be exercised sparingly and only in those cases where it appears that stronger evidence is there to suggest that it is in the interest of justice to invoke the said section.
-In the current case, court has also relied upon the previous judgment of the honourable Supreme Court and explained them with a fresh view in order to reach the conclusion.
+In the current case, the court has also relied upon the previous judgment of the honorable Supreme Court and explained them with a fresh view in order to reach the conclusion.